 Create a TID and subtract parcels from an existing TID by emailing the required documents and two appraisals from a licensed appraiser to DOR by October 31 of the creation and amendment year.
 Appraisers are licensed by the

 Appraisals must show the taxable property's current fair market value:

-- In the new TID
+- For the parcels in the new TID and

-- Being subtracted from the existing TID
+- For the parcels being subtracted from the existing TID

 To ensure the 12 percent limit is met when the TID is created, both appraisals must show that the subtracted property value equals or exceeds the new TID's value.

 - New TID and the existing TID subtracting parcels must be in the same municipality